velodrome-finance/sugar/readme.md

     * `id` - NFT ID on v3 pools, 0 on v2 pools
     * `liquidity` - liquidity amount on v3, deposited LP tokens on v2
     * `staked` -  staked/unstaked liquidity amount on v3, amount of staked tokens on v2
+    * `amount0` - amount of unstaked token0 in the position
+    * `amount1` - amount of unstaked token1 in the position
+    * `staked1` - amount of staked token0 in the position
+    * `staked1` - amount of staked token1 in the position
     * `unstaked_earned0` - unstaked token0 fees earned
     * `unstaked_earned1` - unstaked token1 fees earned
     * `emissions_earned` - emissions earned from staked position
     * `tick_lower` - lower tick of position on v3, 0 on v2
     * `tick_upper` - upper tick of position on v3, 0 on v2
+    * `price_lower` - price ratio at lower tick on v3, 0 on v2
+    * `price_upper` - price ratio at upper tick on v3, 0 on v2

 ---